Retrieving data with Perl DBI DBD::ODBC

 }

-Here we prepare the SQL, execute it, then use the fetchrow_array method to return an array of column values for each row.
-Repeatedly calling the fetchrow_array method until fetchrow_array returns undef, returns all the rows in the result-set.
+Here, we prepare the SQL, execute it, and then use the fetchrow_array method to return an array of column values for each row.
+Repeatedly calling the fetchrow_array method until it returns undef, retrieves all rows in the result set.

-NOTE.
-Don't use fetchrow_array in a scalar context unless you really know what you are doing as it can return the first or last column (dependent on the driver) which could be a NULL value and hence undef.
+Note Don't use fetchrow_array in a scalar context unless you really know what you are doing, as it can return the first or last column (dependent on the ODBC driver) which could be a NULL value and therefore undef.
 Also fetchrow_array can return undef if there are no more rows or if an error occurs.

-There are other methods or obtaining the result-set - see later.
+There are other methods of obtaining the result set — refer to later sections in this tutorial.

-ODBC can describe the result-set for you listing the number of columns and the names of the columns.
-You can obtain this information with the statement attributes NUM_OF_FIELDS, NAME, NAME_uc, NAME_lc, NAME_hash, NAME_lc_hash and NAME_uc_HASH.
+ODBC can describe the result set for you by listing the number of columns and the names of the columns.
+You can obtain this information with the statement attributes NUM_OF_FIELDS, NAME, NAME_uc, NAME_lc, NAME_hash, NAME_lc_hash, and NAME_uc_HASH.

 my $sth = $dbh->prepare(select * from fred);